-The 3,200 square foot residence consisting of an existing north and south home, linked together by a large outdoor courtyard, will be completely renovated to improve the building envelope, provide self-sufficient systems and offer updated interiors while maintaining the original architectural character of the home.
-A new, 725 square foot detached carport and storage area will be added to the property to house the Owner’s electrical vehicles and bicycles.
+The 3,200 square foot residence consisting of an existing north and south home, linked together by a large outdoor courtyard, was completely renovated to improve the building envelope, provide self-sufficient systems and offer updated interiors while maintaining the original architectural character of the home.
+A new, 725 square foot detached carport and storage area was added to the property to house the Owner’s electrical vehicles and bicycles.
 Custom furniture and furnishings of natural materials crafted by local artists create a comfortable interior.

-Aiming for Living Building Challenge certification through net positive energy and water, food production and adhering to a strict materials Red List, this home will be considered one of the most sustainable residences.
-To meet these goals, a photovoltaic system on the south home will provide energy for the entire property while battery storage ensures resilience.
+Aiming for Living Building Challenge certification through net positive energy and water, food production and adhering to a strict materials Red List, this home is considered one of the most sustainable residences.
+To meet these goals, a photovoltaic system on the south home provides energy for the entire property while battery storage ensures resilience.
 Rainwater cisterns and a grey water treatment system ensure resources are conserved and well-managed.

 Thoughtful landscape improvements complement the existing landscape which consists of ornamental plantings of Japanese maples, flowering trees, rhododendrons, and azaleas.
-A new elevated walkway will curate a path through the mature, 200-foot tall evergreens over an installation of natural stone in a dry stream bed arrangement.
-A variety of edible berries as well as vegetables and a mycological foraging forest will provide urban agriculture for the property.
+A new elevated walkway curates a path through the mature, 200-foot tall evergreens over an installation of natural stone in a dry stream bed arrangement.
+A variety of edible berries as well as vegetables and a mycological foraging forest provide urban agriculture for the property.

 Learn more about this innovative project here.

 Learn more about the Living Building Challenge here.

 Geotechnical Engineer: Aspect Consulting, LLC